CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

     ![pull-images-result.png](../../assets/images/local-install/pull-images-result.png)

 1. Create an environment.
-In the following command, we use `202304` as the name of the environment.
+In the following command, we use `202304` as the name of the environment and `2023.04` as the release number.
 To create an environment, run the following command:
 ```
  pwsh .\cluedin.ps1 env 202304 -tag 2023.04
  ```

+    **Important!** You should use the most recent release number.
+Find the list of releases [here](https://cluedin-io.github.io/Releases/).

     You will get an output similar to the following.

     ![create-env.png](../../assets/images/local-install/create-env.png)